-UPenn is located in Philadelphia, Pennsylvania and has a total student population of 26,552.
-In the 2020-2021 academic year, 6 students received a bachelor's degree in Slavic, Baltic and Albanian from UPenn.
+Syracuse is located in Syracuse, New York and approximately 21,322 students attend the school each year.
+In the 2020-2021 academic year, 5 students received a bachelor's degree in Slavic, Baltic and Albanian from Syracuse.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Slavic, Baltic & Albanian Languages section at the bottom of this page.